burrito-elixir/burrito/README.md

 ]
 ```

 Build qualifiers are a simple way to pass specific flags into the Burrito build pipeline.
-Currently, only the `libc` and `local_erts` qualifiers have any affect on the standard Burrito build phases and steps.
+Currently, only the `libc` and `custom_erts` qualifiers have any affect on the standard Burrito build phases and steps.

 Tip: You can use these qualifiers as a way to pass per-target information into your custom build steps.